Ensuring Orderly Period-End Closing Procedures

 § Besides communicating verbally with company employees, it is also important to maintain written documentation throughout the closing process.
 Such reports are integral to keeping processes consistent, as well as planning for future closing procedures.

 It can often be difficult to coordinate period-end closing processes internally.
-Los Angeles CEOs and CFOs may find it useful to consult with an outsourced CFO services provider who can keep employees well-informed and coordinate period-end closing processes for minimal conflict.
+Los Angeles CEOs and CFOs may find it useful to consult with an on-demand project CFO or part-time CFO from an outsourced CFO services provider who can keep employees well-informed and coordinate period-end closing processes for minimal conflict.

 References and Further Reading

-Adjusting Entries; NetMBA.com; Internet Center for Management and Business Administration, Inc.; 2010
+Entries; NetMBA.com; Internet Center for Management and Business

 Closing the Books: An Accountant’s Guide; Steven M. Bragg; October, 2011